 DETROIT, Jan.
-9, 2013 /PRNewswire/ -- With the rapidly growing use of wireless technology, smart phones and the Internet, today's youth are more connected and tech-savvy than ever.
+9, 2014 /PRNewswire/ -- With the rapidly growing use of wireless technology, smart phones and the Internet, today's youth are more connected and tech-savvy than ever.
 As automobiles become more connected too, it's only natural that the industry focuses on bringing the two together.
-The North American International Auto Show will focus on the various automotive-related technologies for students at all levels at its annual Education Day, Wednesday, Jan.
-23, 2013, at Detroit's Cobo Center.
+The North American International Auto Show (NAIAS) does that by focusing on the various automotive-related technologies for students at all levels at its annual Education Day, Jan.
+22, 2014, at Detroit's Cobo Center.

-Now in its eighth year, NAIAS Education Day is a back-to-basics hands-on experience designed to attract students to the vibrancy of today's automotive industry.
-NAIAS provides an in-depth auto show experience where students can view approximately 500 new vehicles on display, and explore various industry-related subjects they are studying (e.g., technology, graphic design, culinary arts, journalism, etc.) through tours and hands-on activities facilitated by experts in their particular field.
-NAIAS 2013, one of the world's premier automotive events, takes place Jan.
-19-27, 2013.
-Students may become further engaged through pre- and post-show lesson plans found on the Education Day website, naias.com/ned.htm.
+Now in its ninth year, NAIAS Education Day is a back-to-basics, hands-on experience designed to attract students to the vibrancy of today's automotive industry.
+NAIAS Education Day provides an in-depth auto show experience where students can view approximately 500 new vehicles on display, and explore various industry-related subjects (i.e. technology, graphic design, culinary arts, journalism, etc.) through tours and hands-on activities facilitated by experts in their particular field.
+Students can become further engaged through pre- and post-show lesson plans found on the NAIAS Education Day website, naias.com/ned.htm.

-New for NAIAS Education Day 2013, the National Defense Education Program and STARBASE One will host student workshops for selected high school students focusing on Science, Technology, Engineering, Arts and Math (STEAM) education.
-Also, Ally Bank will host workshops on credit and vehicle financing as part of its Ally Wallet Wise free financial education program.
-Wallet Wise teaches financial education basics in the areas of budgeting, credit, banking and investing, and financing a vehicle via in-person sessions and through online courses at www.AllyWalletWise.com.
-Selected NAIAS Education Day high school students are invited to participate in Wallet Wise credit and vehicle financing session, which will teach the fundamentals of applying for and maintaining good credit, as well as the different payment options available when buying or leasing a vehicle.
+Ally Financial will also host a workshop on credit as part of its Ally Wallet Wise free financial education program.
+Wallet Wise teaches financial education basics in the areas of budget, credit, banking and investing, and financing a vehicle via in-person sessions and through online courses at www.AllyWalletWise.com.
+Selected NAIAS Education Day high school students are invited to participate in the Wallet Wise session, which will teach the fundamentals of applying for and maintaining good credit.

-NAIAS 2013 Chairman Jim Seavitt says he believes Education Day may help inspire some of the next generation of automotive leaders.
+NAIAS 2014 Chairman Bob Shuman says he believes Education Day may help inspire some of the next generation of automotive leaders.

 NAIAS Education Day is open to students of all ages, including college level.
-Companies involved include the National Defense Education Program, STARBASE One, Ally Bank, Automation Alley and The PNC Foundation, which specializes in early childhood education.
+Companies involved include the U.S. Army, Ally Financial and PNC.

-Also, with the support of the PNC Foundation, which receives its principal funding from The PNC Financial Services Group, Inc. (NYSE: PNC), NAIAS Education Day promises to bring STEAM education to more students than ever, even down to the earliest grade levels.
-As part of its "Grow Up Great" initiative, more than 200 select Detroit Public Schools preschoolers will attend Education Day, where they will tour the show and participate in a variety of educational activities.
+Also, with the support of the PNC Foundation, which receives its principal funding from The PNC Financial Services Group, Inc. (NYSE: PNC), NAIAS Education Day is bringing STEAM education to more students than ever, even down to the earliest grade levels.
+As part of PNC's "Grow Up Great" early childhood education initiative, almost 500 Detroit Public Schools preschoolers will attend Education Day, where they will tour the show and participate in a variety of educational activities.